 I grew up in Northern Alberta for the first part of my life where my Mom stayed home and made everything from scratch.
 I suppose it rubbed off on me!
 For special occasions we would always have homemade white buns like these.
 As I developed a passion for baking I started scouring our family recipe books (literally, I would dig through my family members’ kitchens when we would visit to find out what recipe they used), and eventually stumbled upon this gem from my Aunty Jackie.
 Now that lady can COOK!
 Needless to say I stopped looking after I found this recipe, it’s a winner every time.

 You can make simple buns or a loaf of bread, or you can turn it into cinnamon raisin bread or add whatever your heart desires.
 I know this isn’t the health nut whole grain bread that I normally eat and recommend, but it is what we call a ‘sometimes food’ in our house, and well worth the splurge in my books!
+I’ve been asked if you can make these without eggs, and the answer is yes you can!
+Just leave the eggs out and follow the steps below.

 - 1 1/2 cups boiling water